A new characterization of the holographic entropy cone: The majorization test

 \subsection{Null energy condition \& majorization}

 Let us now take a closer look at \eqref{fundamental}.
-The arguments $u_{\I_n}$ appearing on the left-hand side are all distinct from the ones $u_{\J_n}$ appearing on the right-hand side, else they would have cancelled in $\ANR{\QQ}{\XX}$ (more precisely, they are distinct as functions of the $b_i$, which means they have distinct values for generic values of the $b_i$).
+The arguments $u_{\I_n}$ appearing on the left-hand side are all distinct from the ones $u_{\J_n}$ appearing on the right-hand side, else they would have cancelled in $\ANR{\QQ}{\XX}$ (more precisely, they are distinct as functions of $a,b,c,\ldots$, which means that generically they have distinct values).
 Therefore we can easily choose a function $\wdef$ that violates \eqref{fundamental}; for example, we can choose $\wdef$ to be negative at some $u_{\I_n}$ and zero at all other $u_{\I_n}$s and at all $u_{\J_n}$.
 It would therefore appear to be very easy to construct a non-static counterexample to any sHEI.

-We know the argument in the previous paragraph must be incorrect, because it is known that HRT entropies obey MMI \cite{Wall_2014,Bousso:2024ysg}.
+We know the argument in the previous paragraph must be incorrect, because we know that HRT entropies obey MMI \cite{Wall_2014,Bousso:2024ysg}.
 The resolution to this puzzle is that the bulk metric is not arbitrary: since we are working in classical Einstein gravity, it must obey the Einstein equation with matter obeying the null energy condition.
 Without these conditions, it is indeed easy for the HRT formula to violate MMI (and indeed subadditivity, SSA, and many other consistency conditions \cite{Callan:2012ip}).
+Specifically, the Einstein equation and NEC constrain the function $\wdef$ defining our perturbation \eqref{eq:perturbation} via the focusing lemma, which says that the expasion $\Theta$ of a null geodesic congruence obeys \be \Theta' \le -\frac{\Theta^2}{d-1}\,, \ee where the derivative is with respect to the affine parameter.
+(Note that, under the perturbation \eqref{eq:perturbation}, the curves $v=0$, constant $\tilde\Omega$ remain null geodesics, with $u$ as an affine parameter.)
+The expansion is the logarithmic derivative of the area element; in our case, from \eqref{areaelement}, the area element is $1+\epsilon \wdef$, so \be \Theta=\epsilon \wdef'+O(\epsilon^2)\,. \ee Thus, focusing implies that $h$ is concave.